LonggHuynh/Huffman-compressor/README.md

 # Compressor
-MyZip is a simple command-line data compression and decompression tool that utilizes a custom compression algorithm based on Huffman coding.
+Compressor is a simple command-line data compression and decompression tool that utilizes a custom compression algorithm based on Huffman coding.
 This tool is designed to compress text files into a smaller binary representation, making them easier to store and transfer.

 ## Features
 - Compress and decompress files using a custom Huffman-based compression algorithm
 - Use canonical code instead of original one to make the header size fixed and much smaller (at least 4 times)
-- Support for .myzip file extension to indicate compressed files
+- Support for .cpred file extension to indicate compressed files

 ## Getting Started